Scribouilli/toctoctoc/README.md

 ## How to use your toctoctoc server

-On your client application, you have to authenticate your users through one of the forge services (GitHub or GitLab) and configure this authentication to use it with your toctoctoc server.
+On your client application, you have to authenticate your users through one of the services (GitHub or GitLab) and configure this authentication to use it with your toctoctoc server.

 ### With GitHub